RajathKP/Task-Manager/README.md

 The Task Manager  is a simple command-line application for managing tasks.
 It allows users to create, delete, view, search, and mark tasks as completed.
 This lightweight application is ideal for organizing daily activities efficiently.

 ### Objective
+Task management system aims to provide  users with a simple, efficient, and user-friendly way to store, retrieve, update, and delete tasks.

 ### Project structure